 For Emergencies dial 911 For non-emergencies dial 610-759-2200

-As members of the BPD, we commit ourselves to protecting, serving, and defending the residents of and visitors to Bangor Borough.
-We recognize the diversity and challenges of policing in today’s age, and strive to enforce the law equally and fairly.
+The Bangor Police Department shall protect and serve the community by maintaining order, preventing crime, and enforcing the law with integrity and professionalism.
 As proud members of the law enforcement profession, we endeavor to conduct ourselves in an honorable manner worthy of the community’s respect.

 The Bangor Police Department offers a variety of FREE outreach programs for schools, families and other concerned citizens to take advantage of.
 These programs include: -Tours of the police station. -Trick or Treat Safety for Children -PennDOT approved program: Survival 101 -PennDOT approved program: the back is where it is at -School Bus Safety -Eddie Eagle Gun Safety -Car Seat Safety Programs for Parents and Caregivers. -Crime Prevention Programs -Bicycle Rodeo and Safety Program -Story time for Preschool and Kindergarten -Other programs can be tailored to your needs.
 To schedule a program for your group or organization please call the Bangor PD at 610-588-4720

 About the Bangor Borough Police Department